TClark1011/tc-eslint-config/README.md

 ## Rules

-These are some of the most notable rules used in this configuration:
+This eslint config extends the airbnb 'base' config and its corresponding typescript extension and also has its own rules: These are some of the most notable rules used in this configuration:

 - **Quotes:** Double quotes.
 Exceptions are allowed for backticks when using template strings.
 Single quotes can also be used if the string contains double quotes within it.
 - **Indent:** Tab indentation.